Power of Sale Clause: Everything You Need to Know

 Because there is no judicial review, if a borrower feels that they are being unfairly treated, they will only get a chance for a legal hearing if they file their own lawsuit, which is both expensive and time consuming.

 Deed of Trust Needed

 If a lender wants to use a power of sale clause for a foreclosure, they will need a deed of trust.
 This will put the property in a trust held by a trustee, instead of in the hands of the mortgage holder.
 So that trustee will actually resell the property in the event of a foreclosure.
 The property isn't in the hands of the mortgage holder during the sale, which means they can actually buy the foreclosed property.

 If you need help with a power of sale clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.